PCI DSS

 Jscrambler Webpage Integrity solution

-A tool such as Jscrambler’s Webpage Integrity would be the preferred choice because it is able to enforce the required workflow as soon as it detects (in real-time) a new script added to a page or a change in an already approved script.
+A tool such as Jscrambler’s Webpage Integrity would be the preferred choice because it can enforce the required workflow as soon as it detects (in real-time) a new script added to a page or a change in an already approved script.

 Using Webpage Integrity also minimizes the risk associated with an unapproved script being live on the site while the approval process is being followed because Webpage Integrity can automatically block any malicious behavior, such as a script accessing the payment card fields on the payment page.